NORFORCE: History

 Darwin Squadron is based at Larrakeyah Barracks in Darwin and has maintained a presence in Daly River, Jabiru, Katherine, Maningrida and Port Keats/Wadeye, and on Bathurst, Crocker, Goulburn and Melville islands.
-Kimberley Squadron is headquartered in Broome, with elements based in Lake Argyle, Derby, Kalumburu, Kununarra, Bidyadanga and Wyndham.
+Kimberley Squadron is headquartered in Broome, with elements based in Lake Argyle, Derby, Kalumburu, Kununurra, Bidyadanga and Wyndham.
 Arnhem Squadron is responsible for the eastern Northern Territory with its headquarters in Nhulunbuy, and elements at Lake Evella, Milingimbi, Ngukurr, Numbulwar and Ramingining, and on Elcho Island and Groote Eylandt.
 Centre Squadron operates from the South Australian border northwards, including the main regional centres of Alice Springs and Tennant Creek, the sparse Barkly Tableland, and north to the Robinson River and Borroloola.

 The regiment is now a fully integrated unit consisting of a cadre of about 65 regular personnel supporting 435 Reservists.
 Regimental Headquarters is at Larrakeyah Barracks in Darwin, while its area of operation (AO) covers 1.8 million square kilometres, encompassing the entire Northern Territory and the Kimberley region of Western Australia; the largest of any military unit in the world today.
 An Operational Support Squadron and Training Squadron are also based in Darwin.

 Borrowing the concept of different "skin" groups to differentiate clans, members of NORFORCE are also known as "Green skins".
 The primary role of the regiment is reconnaissance, observation and the collection of military intelligence.
 In the event of an invasion of northern Australia, NORFORCE and the other RFSUs would operate in a "stay-behind" capacity.
 Sixty percent of NORFORCE personnel are Aboriginal soldiers, recruited mainly from the area they patrol in order to draw upon local knowledge.
 This has resulted in great trust for the Regiment among Aboriginal communities.

 Patrols can be inserted and extracted from the area of operations by small boat, airlifted by helicopter or light aircraft, drive in using a range of vehicles, or on foot.
 Due to their operational role the RFSUs have a high priority for allocation of equipment.
 Equipment includes Enhanced F88 (EF88) Austeyr rifles, F-89 Minimi light support weapons, grenades, M18-A1 Claymore anti-personnel mines, Harris radios, specialised binoculars and telescopes, night vision equipment, cameras and advanced GPS satellite navigation systems.
 Vehicles include a variant of the Mercedes-Benz G-Wagon 6×6 Surveillance Reconnaissance Vehicles (SRV), motorcycles, Zodiac inflatable boats, and Regional Patrol Craft (aluminium boats).

-NORFORCE has the distinction of being granted the Freedom of Entry to a city or town on nine occasions, the most of any unit, ship or establishment in the Australian Defence Force.
-Freedoms of Entry have been granted for Darwin in 1982, Derby in 1983, Alice Springs in 1984, Katherine in 1986, Wyndham in 1986, Broome in 1987, Kununurra in 1990, Tennant Creek in 1994 and most recently Darwin again in 2016.
+NORFORCE has the distinction of being granted the Freedom of Entry to a city or town on ten occasions, the most of any unit, ship or establishment in the Australian Defence Force.
+Freedoms of Entry have been granted for Darwin in 1982, Derby in 1983, Alice Springs in 1984, Katherine in 1986, Wyndham in 1986, Broome in 1987, Kununurra in 1990, Tennant Creek in 1994, Darwin again in 2016 and most recently Alice Springs again in 2023.
 In 2006, the regiment celebrated its 25th birthday by being presented with its first stand of colours.